request-watcher/request-watcher/README.md

 ```

-*Everytime you emit a logger need to regenerate a new emitLog function.* It's Inconvenient(indeed it's for plugin using), thus we supply a more convenient way to do same thing:
+*Notice! everytime you emit a logger need to regenerate a new emitLog function.* It's Inconvenient(indeed it's for plugin using), thus we supply a more convenient way to do same thing:

 ```javascript
 // Only define once